olkitu/olkitu/README.md

 ### Hi there 👋

-I'm DevOps and System Specialist.
+I'm Cloud Engineer.

-- 🌱 I’m currently learning AWS and GCP cloud.
+- 🌱 I’m currently learning AWS and GCP cloud
 - 📫 How to reach me: minh [at] truong.fi